saga0619/HID_BLE_relay_dongle/README.md

 ## Features

 - **Bluetooth LE Peripheral**: Connects to a laptop using BLE.
-- **USB HID Keyboard**: Transmits keyboard inputs to a connected server or headless system via USB.
+- **USB HID Keyboard and Mouse**: Transmits keyboard inputs to a connected server or headless system via USB.
 - **Custom UUID Support**: Uses custom Nordic UART Service (NUS) UUIDs for BLE communication.

 ---